-Mexico Adoption is our specialty with over 35 children placed with loving families.
+Mexico Adoption is our specialty with nearly 40 children placed with loving families.
 There are no additional agency fees for families adopting siblings.
 We help families adopting both unrelated and related children from Mexico.
+We offer grants for families adopting older children; request our program guide and fee schedule!
 Contact us about how you can adopt from Mexico at firstname.lastname@example.org or 520 531-9931!

 Children Referred for Adoption